2022-2023 Symposium – Deadline for Paper Proposals Extended!

-JCLC anticipates the Symposium event occurring in January 2023.
-The first drafts would be due in early January 2023 with revised drafts due by April 2023.
+JCLC anticipates the Symposium event occurring in March 2023.
+The first drafts would be due in late January 2023 with revised drafts due by early May 2023.
 Symposium pieces would be included in the Journal of Criminal Law and Criminology Volume 113 Issue 4, which will be published in fall 2023.

 Speakers are not guaranteed publication.
 JCLC retains full discretion in selecting pieces for publication in our print and online editions.
 JCLC will offer publishing contracts to contributors based on the recommendations of the JCLC board and submitted proposals.